sharma-himanshukumar/Hands-On-work/README.md

 # Convolutional Neural Network
 The idea is to create a Neural Network that can detect if the image is a rectangle or a Circle.
 The training data is present in the input file, data-set is created on paint one by one (Yes I sound very idiotic I can understand, based on my curiosity).

-The Convolutional Network data is just based on own judgement if you Fork it feel free to change the model.
+The Convolutional Network data is just based on own judgement and understanding, if incase you Fork this module please feel free to change the model.

 Layer (type)                 Output Shape              Param #